cvat-ai/datumaro/site/source/api/developer_manual.rst

 ^^^^^^^^^^^^^^^

 The framework provides functions to read and write datasets in specific formats.
-It is supported by :mod:`Extractor <datumaro.components.extractor>` s, :mod:`Importer <datumaro.plugins.coco_format.importer>` s, and :mod:`Converter <datumaro.components.converter.Converter>` s.
+It is supported by :mod:`Extractor <datumaro.components.extractor>` s, :mod:`Importer <datumaro.plugins.data_formats.coco.importer>` s, and :mod:`Converter <datumaro.components.converter.Converter>` s.

-Dataset reading is supported by :mod:`Extractor <datumaro.components.extractor>` s and :mod:`Importer <datumaro.plugins.coco_format.importer>` s:
+Dataset reading is supported by :mod:`Extractor <datumaro.components.extractor>` s and :mod:`Importer <datumaro.plugins.data_formats.coco.importer>` s:

 * An :mod:`Extractor <datumaro.components.extractor>` produces a list of :mod:`DatasetItem <datumaro.components.extractor.DatasetItem>` s corresponding to the
   dataset.
 Annotations are available in the :mod:`DatasetItem.annotations <datumaro.components.extractor.DatasetItem.annotations>` list.
   The :mod:`SourceExtractor <datumaro.components.extractor.SourceExtractor>` class is designed for loading simple, single-subset datasets.
 It should be used by default.
 The :mod:`Extractor <datumaro.components.extractor>` base class should be used when :mod:`SourceExtractor <datumaro.components.extractor.SourceExtractor>` 's functionality is not enough.
-* An :mod:`Importer <datumaro.plugins.coco_format.importer>` detects dataset files and generates dataset loading parameters for the corresponding :mod:`Extractor <datumaro.components.extractor>` s. :mod:`Importer <datumaro.plugins.coco_format.importer>` s are optional, they only extend the Extractor functionality and make them more flexible and simple.
+* An :mod:`Importer <datumaro.plugins.data_formats.coco.importer>` detects dataset files and generates dataset loading parameters for the corresponding :mod:`Extractor <datumaro.components.extractor>` s. :mod:`Importer <datumaro.plugins.data_formats.coco.importer>` s are optional, they only extend the Extractor functionality and make them more flexible and simple.
 They are mostly used to locate dataset subsets, but they also can do some data compatibility checks and have other required logic.

-It is possible to add custom :mod:`Extractor <datumaro.components.extractor>` s and :mod:`Importer <datumaro.plugins.coco_format.importer>` s.
-To do this, you need to put an :mod:`Extractor <datumaro.components.extractor>` and :mod:`Importer <datumaro.plugins.coco_format.importer>` implementations to a plugin directory.
+It is possible to add custom :mod:`Extractor <datumaro.components.extractor>` s and :mod:`Importer <datumaro.plugins.data_formats.coco.importer>` s.
+To do this, you need to put an :mod:`Extractor <datumaro.components.extractor>` and :mod:`Importer <datumaro.plugins.data_formats.coco.importer>` implementations to a plugin directory.

 Dataset writing is supported by :mod:`Converter <datumaro.components.converter.Converter>` s.
 A :mod:`Converter <datumaro.components.converter.Converter>` produces a dataset of a specific format from dataset items.